5 Most Common Thermal Insulation Materials

 Mineral wool actually refers to several different types of insulation.
 First, it may refer to glass wool which is fiberglass manufactured from recycled glass.
 Second, it may refer to rock wool which is a type of insulation made from basalt.
 Finally, it may refer to slag wool which is produced from the slag from steel mills.
 The majority of mineral wool in the United States is actually slag wool.

 Mineral wool can be purchased in batts or as a loose material.
-Most mineral wool does not have additives to make it fire resistant, making it poor for use in situation where extreme heat is present.
-However, it is not combustable.
-When used in conjunction with other, more fire resistant forms of insulation, mineral wool can definitely be an effective way of insulating large areas.
+Most mineral wool does not have additives to make it fire resistant.
+However, it is a non-combustible material, so can prevent the spread of fires up to 1,400 degrees Fahrenheit, but may not always be the best option when extreme heat is present.
 Mineral wool has an R-value ranging from R-2.8 to R-3.5.

 Cellulose insulation is perhaps one of the most eco-friendly forms of insulation.
 Cellulose is made from recycled cardboard, paper, and other similar materials and comes in loose form.
 Cellulose has an R-value between R-3.1 and R-3.7.
 Some recent studies on cellulose have shown that it might be an excellent product for use in minimizing fire damage.
 Because of the compactness of the material, cellulose contains next to no oxygen within it.
 Without oxygen within the material, this helps to minimize the amount of damage that a fire can cause.